Safeer-repo/domain-agnostic-recommender-system/README.md

 ### API

-Start the API server:python src/api/app.py
+Start the API server: python src/api/app.py

 The API will be available at http://localhost:8000